 - Want to learn how customers feel about their interactions with customer support?
 Email a Customer Satisfaction (CSAT) survey to customers that just completed a customer support interaction.

-Use the right customer experience management tool
+Step 1: Get the right customer experience management tool

-- Easy integration of customer data to add context to survey results and enable segmentation.
+- Easy integration of customer data to add context to survey results and enable segmentation

-- A real-time feedback dashboard that can be organized with customer segmentation, tagging, sorting, and filtering.
+- A real-time feedback dashboard that can be organized with customer segmentation, tagging, sorting, and filtering

-- Automatic CX score calculation and reporting that makes it easy to see scores (and feedback) by customer segment and/or tag.
+- Automatic CX score calculation and reporting that makes it easy to see scores (and feedback) by customer segment and/or tag

-Analyze customer feedback and CX scores
+Step 2: Analyze customer feedback and CX scores

 Even with more advanced feedback analysis, sometimes what might appear as a problem on the surface may just be a symptom of a larger issue.
-In these cases, root cause analysis is required to uncover what the real problem is, why it happened, and what can be done to prevent it moving forward.
+In these cases, a root cause analysis is required to uncover what the real problem is, why it happened, and what can be done to prevent it moving forward.

 Taking CX action to improve customer experiences

-Close the loop quickly and win over customers
+Step 1: Close the loop quickly and win over customers

 When uncovering a critical issue through customer feedback, not only should your team aim to resolve the problem immediately, but also acknowledge the customers who provided you with this insight by closing the loop.
 This is when someone at your company reaches out to those that provided feedback to let them know that their voice was heard and that your team is working to resolve the issue.

-Listening to your customers through customer experience surveying and follow-up engagement will not only uncover ways to improve experiences, it will also uncover what people love about your business and opportunities to fuel growth.
+Listening to your customers through customer experience surveying and follow-up engagement will not only uncover ways to improve experiences, but it will also uncover what people love about your business and opportunities to fuel growth.

-Make informed decisions for organizational transformation
+Step 3: Make informed decisions for organizational transformation

 With your CX data and insights accessible across your organization, encourage everyone to share their ideas on how real, transformative improvements can be made.